x86-arch/op/router/s905x3_phicomm-n1/README.md

 ./s905x3-update.sh s905x3-openwrt.img
 reboot
 ```

+Upgrade Recommended method: After the upgrade is completed, if the system cannot be started, you can plug in the USB hard disk with the openwrt system to boot once, until you can access the default IP of the firmware on the USB hard disk.
+Then unplug the USB hard drive, and officially boot from the emmc partition by unplugging/plugging in the power source.

 Note: If used as a bypass gateway, you can add custom firewall rules as needed (Network → Firewall → Custom Rules):
 ```shell script